adit2005/Chat-with-multiple-PDF/README.md

 Run the App: Start the Streamlit app by running the following command in your terminal:  streamlit run app.py
 ## Dependencies

-- copy Streamlit
+-  Streamlit
-- copy PyPDF2
+-  PyPDF2
-- copy langchain
+- langchain
-- copy google-generativeai
+-  google-generativeai

 ## API Reference